 Here’s a quick shopping list to help you gather your ingredients.
 See the recipe card below for the full ingredients and instructions!

-• Flank steak (2 lbs)
+- Flank steak (2 lbs)

-• Homemade Chimichurri sauce (parsley, garlic, fresh oregano, crushed red pepper, cumin, red wine vinegar, olive oil)
+- Homemade chimichurri sauce (parsley, garlic, fresh oregano, crushed red pepper, cumin, red wine vinegar, olive oil)

-How to marinate Flank Steak for tenderness
+How to marinate Beef Flank Steak

 Because flank steak does not have a lot of fat to add flavor, marinating is one of the best and easiest ways to tenderize the meat and infuse it with tons of flavor.
 Because flank steak is so thin, it is really great at absorbing marinade.